cyberbotics/webots/docs/discord/technical-questions-2021.md

 ##### Batrox 07/01/2021 20:00:55
 nice i'll have a look at this, thanks 👍

-##### Burningice 07/02/2021 02:57:57
+##### GKiggz 07/02/2021 02:57:57
 hello, I keep on getting the current message on my terminal when I run my code (attached in the image).
 What does it mean and is it related to the fact that no matter what I do to my code, the simulation runs the same exact thing (I can delete my code and save it and the simulation will still run the same thing it has been running for hours)?
 %figure
 ![Screen_Shot_2021-07-01_at_10.55.33_PM.png](https://cdn.discordapp.com/attachments/565154703139405824/860353578287628329/Screen_Shot_2021-07-01_at_10.55.33_PM.png)
 %end

 ##### DDaniel [Cyberbotics] 07/02/2021 06:17:06
-`@Burningice` Hi, like the message says, you're using functions in your controller that in the future will no longer be supported and although it's still working for now, you should consider using the new ones.
+`@GKiggz` Hi, like the message says, you're using functions in your controller that in the future will no longer be supported and although it's still working for now, you should consider using the new ones.
 As for python, you might already have a higher version of it installed, if on Linux you probably already have python3 in which case you can set that as the default python command in the preferences to make the message disappear.
 If not, you'll need to install a newer version first and then do it.

-##### Burningice 07/02/2021 12:54:02
+##### GKiggz 07/02/2021 12:54:02
 how do I know what the "new" functions are that I should use?
 I should also mention that when my friend uses the exact same code, he has no problem

 ##### DDaniel [Cyberbotics] 07/02/2021 13:49:45
 it's written in the message 🙂 Replace the calls of `robot.getMotor` with `robot.getDevice`.
 He doesn't have the messages probably because he's using a older version of webots.

-##### Burningice 07/02/2021 13:51:02
+##### GKiggz 07/02/2021 13:51:02
 Thank you!
 I'll make sure to try it.
 (I will probably come back with questions because I started using webots 2 days ago)